-So why did I specifically mention pull-ups for a bicep article?
-I have found that pull-ups, while great for overall upper body, work your biceps in a way unique to other concentrated exercises.
+So why did I specifically mention pull-ups for this article?
+I have found that pull-ups, while great for the overall upper body, work your biceps in a way unique to other concentrated exercises.

 Pull-ups are also fantastic when done with negatives added in.
 Sometimes I prefer to do 5-10 pull-ups between full sets, and sometimes I do full pull-up sets (ex.
 4 x 15 pull-ups).

-Of course pull-ups don't specifically target your biceps; however, typically people don't do an entire workout based around biceps, so adding this more full-body exercise can help give your biceps less stress.
+Of course pull-ups don't specifically target your biceps; however, typically people don't do an entire workout based around these muscles, so adding this more full-body exercise can help give your biceps less stress.

 I big thing while your trying to come up with new exercises to do in the gym is to simply experiment.
 Write up some different workouts, try them out, make a note of what works and what doesn't, and keep improving the workout and your body.